wildangellisa1977/FlipperHTTP/Raspberry Pi Zero 2 W/README.md

 ### Step 2: Ping the Raspberry Pi

-1. Type the following command to check connectivity:
+1. Make sure your computer is connected to the same network that your Pi is on, then type the following command to check connectivity:

    ```bash
    ping pi@raspberrypi.local